Oswald Peraza Preview, Player Props: Yankees vs. Astros

 Oswald Peraza At The Plate

-- Peraza has driven in a run in five games this year (18.5%), including one multiple-RBI game.

-- He has scored a run in seven of 27 games so far this year.
+- He has scored in seven games this season (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.